-OwnBackup supports automatic data anonymization capabilities as part of the Enhanced Sandbox Seeding (ESBS) tool.
+OwnBackup supports automatic data anonymization capabilities as part of the Sandbox Seeding (SBS) tool.
 This capability allows users to automatically anonymize several fields that may contain private/sensitive/identifiable information.
 The library that is leveraged is based on Faker.

 OwnBackup will anonymize fields in the selected sObject(s) based on their Type, Compliance Category, Sensitivity Level or Label and will use the appropriate anonymization functions to match that fields’ value format.
 For example, email type fields will be anonymized to values in email format.

-For example, if the Country field value was originally ‘Cuba’, and was anonymized to ‘Peru’, when anonymized again, ‘Cuba’ in a Country field will remain as ‘Peru’.
+For example, if the Country field value was originally ‘Cuba’, and was anonymized to ‘Peru’, every record in the same job, where the country field is 'Cuba' will be anonymized to ‘Peru’.

 The following values are never anonymized: